NYC Mayor Bill de Blasio's presidential bid comes to an end

 "There's plenty of money in this world.
 There's plenty of money in this country.
 It's just in the wrong hands," he said.

-Liberal enthusiasm faded during his first term, partly because of political missteps at home and the emergence of bigger names elsewhere.
-He faced obstacles trying to distinguish himself in a crowded field.
+But liberals' enthusiasm for de Blasio faded during his first term as mayor, partly because of political missteps at home and the emergence of bigger names elsewhere.

-De Blasio says he is not yet ready to endorse another candidate, but "We don't need to worry about a lack of unity."

-There are still 17 Democrats in the race for the 2020 presidential nomination.
-New York Senator Kirsten Gillibrand also recently dropped out.